nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                     - The default list of message statuses for which notifications are sent has changed.
 As a consequence, the plugins that rely on notifications should customize this list of statuses in their properties file.
 For example, FS-Plugin should also include PAYLOAD_PROCESSED in the property fsplugin.messages.notifications from fs-plugin.properties.
                         - the new (5.1) list of statuses that trigger push notifications: MESSAGE_RECEIVED, MESSAGE_SEND_FAILURE, MESSAGE_RECEIVED_FAILURE, MESSAGE_SEND_SUCCESS, MESSAGE_STATUS_CHANGE, MESSAGE_DELETED, MESSAGE_DELETE_BATCH, PAYLOAD_SUBMITTED, PAYLOAD_PROCESSED
                         - the previous list of statuses that trigger push notifications: MESSAGE_RECEIVED, MESSAGE_SEND_FAILURE, MESSAGE_RECEIVED_FAILURE, MESSAGE_SEND_SUCCESS, MESSAGE_STATUS_CHANGE
-### DB migration script
+### DB upgrade script
                 - Follow the upgrade procedures described bellow to upgrade to the latest version of Domibus 5.0.x.
 For example, upgrade to Domibus 5.0.4 (from 5.0.3), then upgrade to Domibus 5.0.5, then upgrade to Domibus 5.0.6 etc.

-                - Run the appropriate DB migration script: o [Oracle only]
+                - Run the appropriate DB upgrade script: o [Oracle only]
                         - single tenancy: oracle-5.0.6-to-5.1-upgrade.ddl, oracle-5.0.6-to-5.1-data-upgrade.ddl
                         - multitenancy: